By Shelly Allen

 What Is It Good For?

-How Can Maca Help My Pet?
+How Can Maca Help My Dog and Cat?

 Since the Incas discovered Maca Roots’ exceptional health benefits by noticing the effects on their livestock, it is reasonable to confer those benefits to other animal species.
 Not to mention that studies have been done with animals that show that they benefit from supplementation just as humans do!